 TIMESCALE

-Provide practical timescales for setting up the project, undertaking the project, closing out the project and financial spend.
+Provide practical timescales for setting up the project, undertaking the project, closing out the project and financial spending.

 INVOLVEMENT OF OTHER GROUPS

-Provide information on all third parties with interests in the project.
+Provide information on all third parties with interests in the project (such as local government, cultural heritage protection organisations, the tourism bureau, and the local community), maintain cooperation and communication, and regularly report on project progress to facilitate its smooth implementation.

 PROJECT BUDGET